cbmr-data/cbmr-data.github.io/esrum/source/usage/slurm/index.rst

 The documentation for running jobs is split into three sections:

 #.
 The :ref:`p_usage_slurm_basics` section describes the basic procedure
-   of queuing jobs using the ``sbatch`` command, requesting resources, monitoring your jobs, and running an interactive session.
+   of queuing jobs using the ``sbatch`` command, how to request resources for your jobs, how to monitoring your jobs, and how to run a shell on a compute node when you need to work interactively.

 #.
 The :ref:`p_usage_slurm_advanced` section describes additional ways
-   to monitor your jobs, how to batch multiple, similar jobs using ``sbatch``, how to use ``srun`` for executing singular commands, and more.
+   to monitor your jobs and the cluster as a whole, how to batch multiple, similar jobs using ``sbatch``, how to use ``srun`` for executing singular commands, and more.

 #.
 The :ref:`p_usage_slurm_gpu` section describes how to run jobs on the
-   GPU/High-MEM node.
+   GPU/High-MEM node, including best practices for using this limited resource.

 .. toctree::
    :maxdepth: 2